alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Infrastructure utilization

 We decided against setting utilization SLOs for a few reasons.
-To begin with, microservices aren’t overly concerned with this metric—your users don’t really care about utilization as long as you can handle the traffic volume, your microservice is up, it’s responding quickly, it’s not throwing errors, and you’re not in danger of running out of capacity.
+To begin with, microservices aren't overly concerned with this metric—your users don't really care about utilization as long as you can handle the traffic volume, your microservice is up, it's responding quickly, it's not throwing errors, and you're not in danger of running out of capacity.

 ### Traffic volume